Coca-Cola formula: History

 During the late 19th century, Coca-Cola was one of many popular coca-based drinks with purported medicinal properties and benefits to health; early marketing materials claimed that Coca-Cola alleviated headaches and acted as a "brain and nerve tonic".
 Coca leaves were used in Coca-Cola's preparation; the small amount of cocaine they contained – along with caffeine originally sourced from kola nuts – provided the drink's "tonic" quality.
 In 1903, cocaine was removed, leaving caffeine as the sole stimulant ingredient, and all medicinal claims were dropped.
 By one account, as of 1983 the FDA continued to screen random samples of Coca-Cola syrup for the presence of cocaine.

 Some sources claim that coca leaf chemically processed to remove the cocaine remains part of the formula as a flavoring.
 According to these accounts, the company obtains the ingredient from the Stepan Company of Maywood, New Jersey, which legally extracts cocaine from coca leaves for use in pharmaceuticals, then sells the processed leaf material for use in Coca-Cola.
 As of 2006 the company would neither confirm nor deny this, deferring to the secret nature of the formula.

 In 1911, the United States government sued the Coca-Cola Company for violations of the Pure Food and Drug Act, claiming that the high concentration of caffeine in Coca-Cola syrup was harmful to health.
 The case was decided in favor of Coca-Cola, but a portion of the decision was set aside in 1916 by the Supreme Court.
 As part of a settlement, the company agreed to reduce the amount of caffeine in its syrup.

+Joya Williams, a secretary to Coca-Cola's global brand director, conspired to sell the Coca-Cola formula in 2006.
+Williams, along with her accomplices Ibrahim Dimson and Edmund Duhaney, conspired to sell the confidential trade secret to Pepsi for $1.5 million USD.
+However, Pepsi reported the illegal offer to Coca-Cola and the FBI.
+The FBI conducted a sting operation posing as Pepsi executives, leading to the arrest of Williams and her accomplices.
+Public prosecutor David Nahmias praised Pepsi for doing the right thing: "They did so because trade secrets are important to everybody in the business community.
+They realize that if their trade secrets are violated, they all suffer, the market suffers and the community suffers."